Tutorial: Analysis and Output

 ensure_layout!(uz, :g)

-# Nusselt = total flux / conductive flux
+# Nusselt = total flux / conductive flux, with dT the temperature difference

 end